 We are leveraging our precision oncology platform to develop a pipeline of oral small molecule product candidates that structurally correct other p53 hotspot mutations to restore their wild-type function.
-We expect to advance our next program, targeting the p53 R273H hotspot mutation, into lead optimization in the first half of 2021.
+We expect to advance our next program into lead optimization in the second half of 2020.
 We own worldwide commercial rights to all of our programs.
 An overview of our development pipeline is shown in the table below.